-This Bill proposes to align New Zealand’s legislation with the requirements of the Council of Europe Convention on Cybercrime (also known as the Budapest Convention).
+The Act aligns New Zealand’s legislation with the requirements of the Council of Europe Convention on Cybercrime (also known as the Budapest Convention).

-This omnibus bill will amend the Search and Surveillance Act 2012, Mutual Assistance in Criminal Matters Act 1992, and the Crimes Act 1961 in a way that is consistent with human rights obligations and to enable New Zealand to accede to the Budapest Convention.
+The Act amends the Search and Surveillance Act 2012, Mutual Assistance in Criminal Matters Act 1992, and the Crimes Act 1961 in a way that is consistent with human rights obligations and to enable New Zealand to accede to the Budapest Convention.

 "Accession" occurs when a country accepts the offer to become a party to a treaty already negotiated and signed by other states.
 It has the same legal effect as ratification.
 Accession usually occurs after the treaty has entered into force.

 The Convention on Cybercrime, opened for signature in Budapest, Hungary, in November 2001.
-It provides for
+It provides for:

 Further information: